 More about Working with Personality Disorder

-Personality Disorder (PD) is one of, if not the most, challenging areas of mental health.
+Personality Disorder is one of, if not the most, challenging areas of mental health.

-We look at the various sub-catgories (or 'flavours' as we call them) such as Anti-Social, Borderline and Narcissistic, and examine delegates' own case studies to shine light on why people with PD behave the way they do.
+We look at the various sub-catgories (or 'flavours' as we call them) such as Anti-Social, Borderline and Narcissistic, and examine delegates' own case studies to shine light on why people with Personality Disorder behave the way they do.

 The focus of our programmes is on development of skills, exploration of attitudes and recognising well evidenced treatment and support approaches that can be part of day to day interaction with serivce users.
-Programmes are highly flexible, constantly updated and can be tailored to the learning needs of, for example, prison officers, housing support workers or health care staff.
+Our training programmes are highly flexible, constantly updated and can be tailored to the learning needs of, for example, prison officers, housing support workers or health care staff.